 g.
 Public and institutional uses, government uses: 1.5 spaces per 1,000 square feet of floor area

-2. Credit for On-Street Parking.
-If retail or other active commercial use is provided on the street-facing ground floor, the amount of off-street parking required may be reduced by one off-street parking space for every on-street parking space abutting the development, consistent with BDC 3.3.300(B)(2).

-3. Mixed-Use Developments.
-If more than one type of land use occupies a single structure or parcel of land, the total requirements for off-street automobile parking shall be 75 percent of the sum of the requirements for all uses.
+2. Mixed-Use Developments.
+If more than one type of land use occupies a single structure or parcel of land with no single use occupying more than 80% of the total square feet of the building, the total requirements for off-street automobile parking shall be 75 percent of the sum of the requirements for all uses.